-LONDON (Reuters) - Gold prices slid on Friday to their lowest in more than a week as the dollar rose due to easing trade tensions and weak demand for the precious metal due to expectations of higher interest rates in the United States.
+LONDON (Reuters) - Gold prices slid on Friday to their lowest in more than a week as the dollar rose due to easing trade tensions and demand for the precious metal was weak due to expectations of higher U.S. interest rates.

 "When the dollar rises we see gold falling, but when the dollar falls we don't see gold recovering because there is very little appetite for gold at this time," said ActivTrades analyst Carlo Alberto De Casa.
 "Higher interest rates in the U.S. means holding gold costs money."

 Gold does not earn any interest or dividends and costs money to store and insure.

 The Federal Reserve last month raised its benchmark overnight lending rate 25 basis points to 1.75-2.0 percent.
 Expectations are for another two rate rises this year and three in 2019.

 Investors retreating from gold can be seen in the largest gold-backed exchange-traded-fund (ETF), New York's SPDR Gold Trust GLD, which has seen its holdings fall more than 8 percent since late April to below 26 million ounces.

 On the technical front, any attempts on the upside will meet resistance at the 21-day moving average, currently around $1,258, while support is at $1,237.32, the low on July 3 followed by the December trough at $1,352.92.

 Silver fell 0.7 percent to $15.78 an ounce, platinum lost 1.5 percent to $826.74 an ounce and palladium was 1.1 percent lower at $939.21.

 "The global trade dispute is threatening to disrupt auto sales, placing a question mark over platinum and palladium demand," ANZ analysts said in a note.